anthonymelchor/DataAnalysis-with-AWS-Kinesis/README.md

 # Real-time Data Analysis with AWS Kinesis

-In this hands-on project, we will work with a combination of AWS services to demonstrate real-time data ingestion, analysis, and processing.
-Specifically, we will be using:
+In this project, we will take a journey into the world of real-time data analysis using AWS Kinesis services.
+Our exploration will focus on the simulation of real-time detection for attempted fraudulent banking transactions.

+As we go deeper, you'll learn more about how different parts of AWS work together nicely.
+Get ready to dive into the details of adding data, quickly understanding data as it comes in, and making data change in special ways.

-- **Kinesis Data Streams**: To ingest and manage the streaming data.
+- **Kinesis Data Streams:** Watch how data comes in and is looked after for streaming data.
-- **Kinesis Data Analytics**: To perform real-time analytics on the streaming data.
+- **Kinesis Data Analytics:** Immerse yourself in real-time analytics that provide instant insights as data streams in.
-- **Lambda**: To process the data and trigger specific actions.
+- **Lambda:** Experience the dynamism of data processing and triggered actions through Lambda functions.
-- **DynamoDB**: To store and query the results of our analysis.
+- **DynamoDB:** Extend the value of your analysis by storing and querying results using DynamoDB.

 ### Creating Cloud9 Enviroment
 Initially, we will use the AWS Cloud9 service to execute our CloudFormation template.